IBM/SynthTabNet/README.md

 SynthTabNet is organized into 4 parts of 150k tables (600k in total).
 Each part contains tables with different appearances in regard to their size, structure, style and content.
 All parts are divided into Train, Test and Val splits (80%, 10%, 10%).
 The tables are delivered as `png` images and the annotations are in `jsonl` format.

-A detailed description of the data synthesis process can be found in the [supplementary material](pdf/3686_supplementary.pdf).
+A detailed description of the data synthesis process can be found in the [paper](https://arxiv.org/abs/2203.01017).

 ## Download